AIE-London/ethereum-docker/README.md

 # las2peer / Ethereum deployment on Kubernetes clusters

+> **Status**: Currently the docker compose files are used.
+Kubernetes files worked a while ago, but are not currently being updated.
+> The description below is thus outdated.

 This repo contains Dockerfiles and Kubernetes configuration files that allow quickly deploying a network of las2peer / Ethereum nodes.

 Based on the `monitored-geth-client` and `eth-netstats` scripts in Capgemini’s [`ethereum-docker`](https://github.com/Capgemini-AIE/ethereum-docker).